Rhode Island Criminal Defense Lawyer S. Joshua Macktaz, Esq.Schedule a Free Consultation

-Check out this video about what to do if you’ve been asked by the law enforcement to take the field sobriety tests after being pulled over for suspected drunk driving:
+Check out this video about what to do if you’ve been asked by law enforcement to take the field sobriety tests after being pulled over for suspected drunk driving:

 There are only three (3) standardized field sobriety tests used by Rhode Island law enforcement.

-Every single Rhode Island police officer and Rhode Island State Trooper are trained and taught by the Department of Health to do the same three (3) tests in the exact same order at every DUI investigation.
+Every single Rhode Island police officer and Rhode Island State Trooper is trained and taught by the Department of Health to do the same three (3) tests in the exact same order at every DUI investigation.

 These are the three (3) standardized Rhode Island field sobriety tests:

-This is the most complex of the three (3) field sobriety tests and frankly not many Rhode Island police officers or State Troopers fully understand the science when testing suspected DUI offenders.
+This is the most complex of the three (3) field sobriety tests and frankly, not many Rhode Island police officers or State Troopers fully understand the science when testing suspected DUI offenders.